 *Click for the Delray Beach Open by The Venetian® ‘ATP World Tour’ event participant list.

 TEAM USA: Andy Roddick, Aaron Krickstein, Jan-Michael Gambill

 TEAM INT’L: Goran Ivanisevic, Mats Wilander, Mikael Pernfors

-DELRAY BEACH: The Swede has played in two previous ATP Champions Tour events in Delray Beach.
+DELRAY BEACH: The Swede has played in 2 previous ATP Champions Tour events in Delray Beach.
 CAREER: The Vero Beach resident made a name for himself on the ATP World Tour, reaching the 1986 French Open final, the same year he was ATP “Newcomer of the Year.”
 He won back-to-back NCAA singles titles while at the University of Georgia.
 PERSONAL: One of several former ATP players with a single-digit golf handicap.
 Pernfors founded Global Caps, Inc in 1994 along with fellow Swedish professional athletes Mats Wilander and Jesper Parnevik.
+Photo by CameraSport.

 DELRAY BEACH: Boca Raton resident Aaron Krickstein is the only ATP Champions Tour player in the event’s 4-year history who has played in every tournament.
 CAREER: Krickstein still owns a pair of ATP World Tour records; the Boca Raton resident was the youngest player to win an ATP event (age 16) and the youngest in the Top 10 (age 17).
 Krickstein reached a career-high of No. 6 in 1990.
 PERSONAL: Krickstein, whose niece Morgan Pressel plays on the LPGA Tour, has been the director of tennis at St. Andrews Country Club in Boca for more than a decade.
 Photo by CameraSport.